 Chronic Glaucoma is caused when your eye’s anterior chamber fills up with too much fluid (called aqueous).
 Typically, the build-up is caused because drainage channels (called trabecular meshwork) have become blocked.
 This imbalance in the production and drainage of fluid causes a high build-up of pressure, which damages your optic nerve.

 Open-Angle Glaucoma is the most common form of Glaucoma.
-The symptoms and vision loss are gradual and generally unnoticeable.
+The symptoms and vision loss are gradual and generally unnoticeable until very late.

 Angle Closure Glaucoma

 Angle-Closure Glaucoma is a less common form of Glaucoma.
 It is caused when your eye’s drainage become blocked mechanically and the build-up of fluid can cause a very rapid build-up of pressure.

 Angle-Closure Glaucoma can develop much more quickly and because of this, the signs are generally more noticeable than open-angle.
 Noticeable symptoms include severe pain, loss of vision, blurred vision, and nausea.
 If you experience any of these symptoms, it is crucial that patients seek help as soon as possible.
 Angle-closure glaucoma is more common in women, farsighted individuals, and those of Asian, Native American, and Hispanic ethnicity.
 If diagnosed early enough, it can be preventively treated with a special laser called Laser Peripheral Iridotomy which can help prevent the more severe symptoms.

 listed above from ever happening.
 This is one of the reasons annual eye exams by a competent eye doctor is recommended.
 The test of choice for diagnosis is Gonioscopy.